nephio-project/docs/content/en/docs/guides/contributor-guides/how-to-engage.md

 discussed in their own regular calls.
 All the meetings of the Nephio community are listed in the [community calendar](https://lists.nephio.org/g/main/calendar?consolidated=1).

-All the meetings in the calendar are open for everyone, there is not need for membership, no need to be a contributor of the project to call in and share one's opinion.
+All the meetings in the calendar are open for everyone, there is no need for membership, no need to be a contributor of the project to call in and share one's opinion.

 ## Wiki